top of page

 Statement

 Anya Wild, my alternate name, is a translation of my Ukrainian name, Dikareva, which literally means “wild cry,” or “feral cry.”
-An improvisational, immediate approach to material permeates my work.
-I strive to include a whimsical perspective, challenging the assumptions of civilized life and harnessing the potential of play for self-discovery.
+An improvisational, spontaneous approach to material drives my process.
+I strive to include a nonsensical perspective, challenging the assumptions of civilized life and harnessing the potential of play for self-discovery.

 As a Ukrainian refugee, my childhood was charged with transience, communication conflicts, and cultural adaptation.
 My work now channels these experiences through wearable forms and performative actions.
 Props and wearable sculptures hybridize the human figure by emphasizing, restraining and directing body movements to exercise a nonverbal level of exchange.

 My work has always been rooted in the inability of language to fully express my experience.
-I am aware of the limitations of translation and the ambiguity of words in different cultural contexts.
-I seek an intrinsic understanding beyond words and engage craft traditions which span cultural rifts.
-By knitting, sewing and employing other enduring textile techniques in combination with repurposed materials, I fabricate sculptures that speak about our universal connection to each other and our surroundings.
-I uphold performance and play as worthy vehicles of insight into selfhood and contingency, while I also strive to accept and abstract aspects of historical hardship and loss.
+The limitations of translation and the ambiguity of words in different cultural contexts led me to seek forms of understanding beyond words, to find a more fundamental, primordial common sense.
+I mobilize craft traditions spanning cultural rifts and connecting generations.
+By knitting, sewing and employing other fiber techniques in combination with repurposed everyday materials, I fabricate sculptures that speak about our universal connection to each other and our surroundings.
+I uphold performance and play as worthy vehicles of insight into selfhood and agency, while I also strive to accept and process aspects of historical hardship and loss.

 bottom of page